Six-bit character code: Types of six-bit codes

 An early six-bit binary code was used for Braille, the reading system for the blind that was developed in the 1820s.

 The earliest computers dealt with numeric data only, and made no provision for character data.
 Six-bit BCD, with several variants, was used by IBM on early computers such as the IBM 702 in 1953 and the IBM 704 in 1954.
 Six-bit encodings were replaced by the 8-bit EBCDIC code starting in 1964, when System/360 standardized on 8-bit bytes.
 There are some variants of this type of code (see below).

 Six-bit character codes generally succeeded the five-bit Baudot code and preceded seven-bit ASCII.

 Six-bit codes could encode more than 64 characters by the use of Shift Out and Shift In characters, essentially incorporating two distinct 62-character sets and switching between them.
 For example, the popular IBM 2741 communications terminal supported a variety of character sets of up to 88 printing characters plus control characters.

+Teletypesetter code

+A special 6-level extension of the 5-level International Telegraph Alphabet was used to remotely control Linotype machines beginning around 1930.
+By 1950 it was widely used by wire services to send preformatted news stories to participating newspapers.
+It supported the 90 printable characters characters of a Linotype machine, plus whitespace characters.

+The TTS code had two pairs of shift codes allowing a total of four shift states.
+The first operated much like a keyboard's shift key and selected between a lower-case and digits repertoire, and an upper-case and symbols one.
+A second pair of Linotype-specific "lower rail" and "upper rail" shift codes would select an alternate (usually italic) font.

-BCD six-bit code
+BCD six-bit codes

-Six-bit BCD code was the adaptation of the punched card code to binary code.
+Six-bit BCD codes were adaptations of the punched card code to binary code.
 IBM applied the terms binary-coded decimal and BCD to the variations of BCD alphamerics used in most early IBM computers, including the IBM 1620, IBM 1400 series, and non-decimal architecture members of the IBM 700/7000 series.